AAKASHBANSAL96/AAKASHBANSAL96/README.md

 # About
-- I am a Full Stack Developer with 2+ years of experience in developing enterprise applications and open-source software.
+- I am a Full Stack Developer with 2+ years of experience developing web applications and APIs.